notdatkunal/notdatkunal/README.md

 #### Hi there 👋
-I'm Kunal from India, and I do content in Design and Development.
-I enjoy wireframing and learning new languages and frameworks like react.

-Hi there!
-I'm Kunal, a passionate software developer with 1 year of experience in Java.
+ I'm Kunal, a passionate software developer with enthusiasm in Java.
 I love creating elegant solutions to complex problems and always strive to improve my skills and knowledge.

 Currently, I'm working as backend developer.
 My expertise lies in java,javascript,frontend, design and I have a strong background in maths.
 I believe in the power of collaboration and open source, and always seek to give back to the community.